LiliaFramework/Lilia/documentation/docs/libraries/lia.database.md

 **Purpose**

-Gets a list of all database tables.
+Gets a list of all Lilia database tables and returns a promise.

 **Parameters**